pwilmart/IRS_normalization/README.md

 R scripts used in exploration of data analyssi steps with RStudio

-Added HTML renderings of the notebooks for those who just want to see the presentations
+Added HTML renderings of the notebooks for those who just want to see the presentations.
+The file irs_diagram.png is an image for the understanding_IRS.html script.